Indatus/paladin/description.rst

-Paladin — v0.5.0
+Paladin — v0.5.1
 ================

-Android Dependency Manager for libraries that aren't packaged as .jar or .aar.
-Paladin fells your dependencies like boss.
+Android Dependency Manager for libraries that aren't packaged as .jar or .aar — Paladin fells your dependencies like boss.

 If you have any feedback, don't hesitate to reach out to me on Twitter [@jonathonstaff](https://twitter.com/jonathonstaff).
-I'm still actively developing this, and I understand there are some limitations - this is still in alpha.
+I'm still actively developing this, and I understand there are some limitations.

 Overview
 ========